Media and Communication Studies: Media and Communication Methodology

 Course literature MKVN04 (PDF, New tab)The course includes lectures, seminars, and workshops.
 In seminars, you will work on group assignments based on course literature and present your analysis of different research methods.
 Workshops focus on practical aspects of applying these methods to critically analyze media research.

-Eden and Campus Paradis: a central study environment in Lund
+Eden and the Paradis area: a central study environment in Lund

-In the leafy Campus Paradis you will find the Social Sciences Library (Sambib) and the University Library (UB), where you can borrow course literature and find a quiet place to study.
-On the campus, you will also find Samvetet, where the student union for social scientists is located.
+Here you’ll find the Department of Political Science in a building called Eden, with lecture theatres and plenty of space to sit and study on your own across several floors.
+In the leafy Paradis area, you’ll also find the Social Sciences Library (Sambib), and just around the corner is the University Library (UB), where you can borrow course literature and find a quiet place to study.
+Next to Eden, you’ll also find Samvetet, home to the student union for social science students.

-The cultural-historical buildings in the area were formerly hospitals and have therefore been given names such as Gamla kirurgen (The Old Surgeon) and Gamla barnsjukhuset (The Old Children's Hospital).
-There are two cafés: Karnas Café at the School of Social Work and Café Eden.
+The historic buildings in the area were formerly hospitals and have therefore been named Gamla kirurgen and Gamla barnsjukhuset.
+There are two cafés in the neighbourhood: Karnas Café at the School of Social Work, and Café Eden.

 After completing this course, you'll be well-prepared for careers in media research, communication roles, and further studies in social sciences.
 You'll gain valuable skills that are highly sought after in various professional fields.